 Data Protection: Persons, families and households cannot be identifiable in any dataset.
 Repositors are responsible for obtaining and documenting the informed consent of subjects.
 Dataset creators are responsible for the anonymisation of data observations.
 The EUI Library Research Data Guide (7th edition) provides further information on data protection

 Database copyright: Research data outputs which are elaborated from pre-existing copyrighted sources may require permission to reposit and share.
 It is not possible to publish a dataset containing substantial portions of data sourced from pre-existing databases governed by contractual license.
 The Library can provide advice on copyright and data protection

 - Further information on data management, repositing, preservation and open data, is provided in the EUI Library Research Data Guide.

 - By submitting this form, EUI members certify that their work complies with the Code of Ethics in Academic Research of the European University Institute.

-- A copy of the completed submission form is sent to the submitter
+- Complete the form above (if fields are not visible; refresh the page).
+A copy of the completed submission form is sent to the submitter

 - Data uploading, and metadata input, is by Library staff

 - When preparing submissions, it is advisable to create two dossiers: a Data dossier for the dataset; and a Docs dossier for documentation and (where applicable) codebooks

 - Subsets should be accommodated in the Data dossier – not submitted as separate entries.
 (New iterations of the dataset can subsequently be submitted as new entries)

 - Large datasets should be submitted in archive format (eg. .zip).
 Data should be submitted in original file format version

 - Documentation should include a concise overview of the research project, methodology and disciplinal context